Dozens killed in crush at religious event in northern Israel - KTVZ

 Dozens killed in crush at religious event in northern Israel

-Israeli investigators are examining what caused a crush that killed at least 44 worshipers at a mass religious gathering in Mount Meron overnight.
+Israeli investigators are examining what caused a crush that killed at least 44 worshipers and injured 100 more at a mass religious gathering in Mount Meron overnight.

-Thousands of worshipers had crowded onto the mountain burial site to celebrate the Lag B’Omer holiday, an annual event to pay homage to second-century Mishnaic sage Rabbi Shim Bar Yochai.
+Thousands of worshipers had crowded onto the mountain burial site to celebrate the Lag B’Omer holiday, an annual event where participants sing, dance and light fires in homage to second-century Mishnaic sage Rabbi Shim Bar Yochai

-But in the early hours of Friday morning, singing and dancing erupted into chaos, as a huge wave of people trapped others beneath them, including children, witnesses told Reuters.
+But, in the early hours of Friday morning, the festival erupted into chaos, as a huge wave of people trapped others beneath them, including children, witnesses told Reuters.

 “We were going to go inside for the dancing and stuff and all of the sudden we saw paramedics from MADA running by, like mid-CPR on kids, and then one after the other started coming out,” said Shlomo Katz.

+“I saw 20 plus CPRs ongoing at the same time,” Taub told CNN.
+“Anywhere you looked, you saw another person doing CPR.”

+In the hours afterward, she saw people crying or staring into space, struggling to process what they had seen.

-Dov Maisel, Vice President of Operations, of volunteer-based emergency organization United Hatzalah, told CNN that an estimated 50,000 to 100,000 people had been on the mountain.
+Dov Maisel, Vice President of Operations, of volunteer-based emergency organization United Hatzalah, told CNN that an estimated 100,000 people had been on the mountain.

-He said thousands of people tightly packed in a small area had fallen down a staircase and crushed each other.
+Hundreds of people were pouring into the site at the same time from different directions, leading to a “massive amount of congestion,” he said.
+People tightly packed in a small area had fallen down a staircase and crushed each other, he added.

 Lazar Hyman, vice president of United Hatzalah, said it was one of the worst tragedies that he had ever experienced.
 “I have not seen anything like this since I entered into the field of emergency medicine back in 2000,” said Hyman.